 Scratching may also increase the risk of infection if it breaks the skin.
 If the area becomes infected, it will be much itchier and will take longer to heal.

 The following treatments may help to reduce the swelling and itching of a mosquito bite:

 Antihistamines are an over-the-counter medication that help to reduce inflammation and itching.
 They are an effective way to treat mosquito bites.

 Applying heat to a mosquito bite may help reduce the inflammation and itching.

 Honey is antibacterial and may help wounds heal.
-A 2011 study found that natural honey can reduce inflammation and prevent infection.
+A

 For this reason, natural honey may help reduce the symptoms of a mosquito bite when applied to the affected area.
 It is essential to wash it off before going outside, as it can attract mosquitoes and other insects.

 As these creams are steroid based, people should use them sparingly and should not apply them to open wounds.
 They may also cause the skin to thin with repeated use.

 One species of aloe, Aloe littoralis,

 Applying aloe gel to a mosquito bite may help relieve the inflammation and soothe the itching.